Locking up carbon long-term in timber buildings

 For example, a typical New Zealand timber framed home with a floor area of 200 m2 contains about 30 m3 of wood and therefore locks up 27 tonnes of CO2-e.

 The Scion Innovation Hub, currently under construction within Scion’s Rotorua campus, is a bigger example.
 It is a three-storey building containing 455 m3 of structural wood, storing approximately 418 tonnes of CO2-e.
-This storage is equivalent to the emissions from 160 return flights from Auckland to London.
+This storage is equivalent to the emissions from one person flying 160 return flights from Auckland to London.
 Impressively, it took only 35 minutes for New Zealand radiata pine to grow the same amount of wood used in the Innovation Hub.

 Building with wood for a low-carbon future